Sustainable Combustion Modleing

 The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to Princeton University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines.
 The Fellows have a fully-funded one-year appointment renewable for a second year.
 Eligible applicants interested in working with CTRFL should directly contact Prof. Mueller as soon as possible and include a CV in their initial communication.
-The 2020 deadline has passed, but the deadline for the 2021 cohort is anticipated to be December 2020 (for a July 2021 start date).
-Information on the 2020 cohort can be found on the following website: 2020 Presidential Postdoctoral Research Fellows.
+The application deadline for the 2024 cohort has passed, and the applicantion for the 2025 cohort will open in Fall 2024.
+Information about the program can be found on the following website: Presidential Postdoctoral Research Fellows.

 Andlinger Center for Energy and the Environment Distinguished Postdoctoral Fellow

-The Andlinger Center for Energy and the Environment invites applications for its Distinguished Postdoctoral Fellows program, with start dates as early as January 2021.
+The Andlinger Center for Energy and the Environment invites applications for its Distinguished Postdoctoral Fellows program, with start dates as early as June 2024.
 This program supports outstanding scholars whose research focuses on innovative solutions to pressing technological, economic, and/or policy challenges relating to energy and the environment.
 Fellows must collaborate with two or more Princeton faculty or senior researchers within an energy or environment-related field and establish an interdisciplinary research plan.
 The Fellows have a fully-funded one-year appointment renewable for a second year.
 Eligible applicants interested in working with CTRFL should directly contact Prof. Mueller as soon as possible and include a CV in their initial communication.
-Applications must be submitted by July 1, 2020 for full consideration.
-Additional information can be found on the following website: 2020 Distinguished Postdoctoral Fellowships.
+Applications are due by December 15, 2023 for full consideration.
+Additional information can be found on the following website: Distinguished Postdoctoral Fellowships.

 Prospective Graduate Students